RedGuys/WebInfoPlugin/WebInfoCommon/src/main/resources/resources/web/doc/usage.md

 ### js

 This directory should contain all your project's JS files.
-Libraries, plugins, and custom code can all be included here.
+Libraries, mods, and custom code can all be included here.
 It includes some initial JS to help get you started.
 [About the JavaScript](js.md).